Newsletter - March 2002

 The Alexander Technique is a simple and practical hands-on technique for changing postural habits which produce various forms of fatigue and physical distress. "...musicians, actors and dancers constitute a sizable proportion of Alexander Technique students. ...Performers are attracted to the Alexander Technique because the quality of how their body functions directly influences the quality of their performance.
 Also many performers, especially musicians and dancers, are in pain because of the demanding nature of their work."

 Just picture yourself seating at the organ console, hunched over, reaching up to the top manual while being unable to support yourself with your feet since they are playing pedals, at the same time looking at the music rack which is never in a comfortable position.
 How about how tired, stiff or sore your fingers, wrists, arms, shoulders, neck etc. feel after an intense practice session or 'high-profile' service?
 This should be a wonderful opportunity to learn some ways to allow us to continue in our craft longer, healthier and with better results.
 This would be a great program to bring a friend to.
 Non-members will be asked for a $5 donation to help offset our presenter's fee.
-Hope to see many of you there!

-All material in this newsletter (except for lists of members' addresses and phone numbers) is available on our web site at www.chvago.org
+Editor's Corner This newsletter is published by the Central Hudson Valley Chapter of the American Guild of Organists.
+The editor is: Susan LaGrande 12 Montrose Lane Wappingers Falls, NY 12590 Phone: 845-226-6496 (home) Fax: 845-226-3248 e-mail: SUSANEL2@HOTMAIL.COM All material in this newsletter (except for lists of members' addresses and phone numbers) is available on our web site at www.chvago.org

+Newsletter Items Wanted Contributions to this newsletter are always welcome.
+We have been very pleased to offer a member profile in previous issues.
+If you would like to be profiled, you may write your own biography (up to 500 words) or contact the editor to arrange an interview.
 We also solicit news of upcoming events for our Calendar page, as well as reviews, particularly of recent chapter events.
 Articles and news items may be submitted to the editor by mail or by e-mail at the address above.
 Articles may be edited for length or clarity.

 About Our Web Site

-We are certainly pleased with the response to our new web site, and we encourage everyone to visit it frequently to keep up with periodic updates and improvements.
 Once again this newsletter (as well as previous issues) is available on the web site.
 However, please be aware that while the entire text of the newsletter is reproduced on the web site, some sections have been split off into separate web pages.
 For example, the List of Substitutes is accessible from the Home Page by clicking on the "Sub List" button.
 This not only avoids duplication of this information across multiple issues of the newsletter, but also makes it easier for a visitor to find it.

 Be sure to spread the word about our web site among fellow organists, other musicians, students, and members of the clergy, so that our web site can serve as wide an audience as possible.